sschepanski/CWEMetaAnalysis/README.md

 ## Acknowledgements

-This meta-analysis was conceptualized and conducted by Dr. Steven Schepanski as part of the Cold-Water Exposure and Mental Health project at Charité – Universitätsmedizin Berlin, in collaboration with interdisciplinary partners.
+This meta-analysis was conceptualized and conducted by Dr. Steven Ngandeu Schepanski as part of the Cold-Water Exposure and Mental Health project at Charité – Universitätsmedizin Berlin, in collaboration with interdisciplinary partners.

 ## Getting Started